 In August 2010, a fire in Stevens County, Washington occurred during a wind storm.
 The apparent cause of the fire may be a tree located outside of Avista Corp.'s right-of-way that came in contact with an electric line owned by Avista Corp.
 The fire area is a rural farm and timber landscape.
 The fire destroyed two residences and six outbuildings.
-The Company is not aware of any personal injuries resulting from the fire.
-Although no lawsuits have been filed, Avista Corp. has received several claims and it is possible that additional claims may be made and lawsuits may be filed against the Company.
-Because the resolution of this issue remains uncertain, legal counsel cannot express an opinion on the extent, if any, of the Company's liability.
-However, based on information currently known to the Company's management, the Company does not expect this complaint will have a material adverse effect on its financial condition, results of operations or cash flows.
+In the second quarter of 2012, Avista Corp. settled claims with the property owners who sustained losses in an amount which was not material to its financial condition, results of operations or cash flows.
+The Company does not anticipate any further claims or lawsuits related to this matter.